 iPhone 4S displays ‘No Service’ or ‘No SIM Card Installed’ (Apple Support)

-Apparently that minor update to iOS 5.0.1 that appeared last week actually brings a fix for iPhone 4S owners whose phones show ‘No Service’ or a ‘No SIM Card Installed’ error: Now, it just doesn’t display the error.
+minor update to iOS 5.0.1 that appeared last week actually brings a fix for iPhone 4S owners whose phones show ‘No Service’ or a ‘No SIM Card Installed’ error: Now, it just doesn’t display the error.
 HAPPY HOLIDAYS.

 Weather Underground 1.0 – The long-running weather site has released an iPhone app, with an interactive map of conditions, multi-day and hourly forecasts, Twitter integration, and National Weather Service Radio support.
 It’s backed by more than 22,000 local weather stations around the U.S. Free.

 VoxOx Call 1.1 – VoxOx is a free unified-communications service that combines voice, text, chat, email, and other tools in a single online interface.
 An updated version of its VoxOx Call iOS app adds faxing to its bag of tricks: You photograph a document using your iPhone’s or iPad’s camera and the VoxOx service then sends that image to the fax number of your choice.
 The new app also adds the ability to translate SMS messages to and from three dozen languages.

 Facebook 4.1 – The social networking service has updated its iOS app, bringing access to the new Mobile Timeline feature on the iPhone (iPad support will follow soon).
 Users also now have access to friend lists, subscribers, and subscriptions, and photos are easier to view, upload, and comment on.
 Better and faster performance rounds out the update.
 Free.